BMW 530e hybrid interior & comfort

 - 3Running costsThe BMW 530e's running costs are extremely low if you’re a company-car user, but could be quite steep if you’re a private buyer

-- 5Interior & comfort - currently readingBeing the same as the standard 5 Series is no bad thing given that it brings limo-like comfort
+- 5Interior & comfort - currently readingBeing the same as the standard 5 Series is no bad thing for the hybrid, given that it brings limousine-like comfort

 - 6Practicality & boot spaceThe 530e loses some boot space in order to accommodate its batteries, but it’s still adequate for practicality by executive-saloon standards